fishberg/bwsi-dashboard/index.md

 ---
 # Congratulations to our BWSI class of 2020!
 What a great final event!
 # Welcome students to BWSI class of 2021!
-The 2021 course are not open yet, but

 ![BWSI](./assets/img/logo-full.png)

 # Frequently Asked Questions (FAQ) re.
 Beaver Works Summer Institute